How Do I Find The Sale Price

 Conclusion

 Calculating sale prices is a skill that empowers you to make informed purchasing decisions and save money.
-By understanding the fundamentals of percentages, discounts, and sales tax, you can confidently navigate the world of retail sales and promotions.
+By understanding the fundamentals of percentages, discounts, and sales tax, you can confidently work through the world of retail sales and promotions.
 Always double-check your calculations, read the fine print, and take advantage of available tools to find the best deals.